librehat/kdictionary/README.md

 ### Advanced Usage

-KDictionary invokes [QQDict](http://dict.qq.com) API by default for some reasons.
+KDictionary invokes [QQ Dictionary](http://dict.qq.com) API by default for some reasons.
 But you can choose other providers, instructions are shown below.

 ##### Note

 All Dictionary API keys are built-in, but you're encouraged to use your own API keys because there're limitations.
 Take Merriam-Webster's as an example, it cannot exceed **1000** queries per day.

-#### YOUDAO
+#### YouDao

-1. Apply for a [YOUDAO](http://fanyi.youdao.com/openapi?path=data-mode) API to use YOUDAO Dictionary
+1. Apply for a [YouDao Translate](http://fanyi.youdao.com/openapi?path=data-mode) API to use YouDao Dictionary and Translate.
 2. Fill in your API key and name in KDictionary Advanced Setting
-3. Change Dictionary Provider to YOUDAO
+3. Change Dictionary Provider to YouDao Dictionary and Translate

 #### Baidu

-_Tip: Baidu Translation support English, Japanese, Spanish, Thai and Arabic._
+_Tip: Baidu Translate service supports English, Japanese, Spanish, Thai and Arabic._

-1. Apply for a [Baidu](http://developer.baidu.com/wiki/index.php?title=%E5%B8%AE%E5%8A%A9%E6%96%87%E6%A1%A3%E9%A6%96%E9%A1%B5/%E7%99%BE%E5%BA%A6%E7%BF%BB%E8%AF%91/%E7%BF%BB%E8%AF%91API) API to use Baidu Translation service
+1. Apply for a [Baidu](http://developer.baidu.com/wiki/index.php?title=%E5%B8%AE%E5%8A%A9%E6%96%87%E6%A1%A3%E9%A6%96%E9%A1%B5/%E7%99%BE%E5%BA%A6%E7%BF%BB%E8%AF%91/%E7%BF%BB%E8%AF%91API) API to use Baidu Translate service
 2. Fill in your API key in KDictionary Advanced Setting
-3. Change Dictionary Provider to Baidu
+3. Change Dictionary Provider to Baidu Translate

 #### iCiBa

 1. Apply for a [iCiBa](http://open.iciba.com/?c=api) API to use Kingsoft PowerWord Dictionary.
 You'll get API key immediately in your E-mail inbox, if not, check your spam box
 2. Fill in your API key in KDictionary Advanced Setting
-3. Change Dictionary Provider to iCiBa
+3. Change Dictionary Provider to Kingsoft iCiBa

 #### Merriam-Webster's Collegiate® Dictionary